apmckinlay/natureapp/birds/evengros.md

 Evening Grosbeak can be found **year-round** in British Columbia, northern Alberta, Saskatchewan, and Manitoba, eastern Canada, and the western mountainous areas of the United States.
 In **winter**, they can be found in the southern Prairies and most parts of the United States.
 Large flocks occasionally travel south in **winter** looking for food.

-**American Goldfinch** are much smaller with smaller, darker bills.
+**Could it be?** **American Goldfinch** are much smaller with smaller, darker bills.
 Female and immature male [Pine Grosbeak](/birds/pinegros/) have shorter, darker bills and lack the boldly patterned wings.

 **Did you know?** Evening Grosbeak's thick, cone-shaped beak is very strong and can crush large seeds, such as cherries and olives.